sleddev/tg-stickers/README.md

 ![WIP Screenshot](https://i.imgur.com/99B0axW.png)

-*The project is WIP, and provided as is.
+*This project is WIP, and provided as is.
 I'm developing on Windows, so it's only actively tested on Windows.
-Might or might not work great on linux, never tested on masOS*
+Might or might not work well on linux.
+Never tested on masOS (maybe works, probably not)*

 ### Installing
 Extract the [latest release](https://github.com/CroatianHusky/tg-stickers/releases/latest) zip, and run `tgstickers.exe`.
 You can create a shortcut for easy access.